sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_programming.md

 Only the compilation of small projects is feasible directly invoking the compiler.
 For the rest of the projects, tools to compile it are used.
 This is known as build automation.

-Make is an executable generating application provided by GNU, it is separate from the GCC toolchain
+Make is an executable generating application provided by GNU, it is separate from the GCC toolchain.

 ### MAKE TARGETS AND RULES: